Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

-\head{State} We design a common set of seven state features because both agents consider the current HSS conditions and data characteristics when making their decisions.
-Table~\ref{tab:state} summarizes the state features for \namePaper{}'s two RL agents.
-Request type ($req\_type$) indicates a read or a write operation.
-Request size ($req\_size$) is the number of 4KiB pages in the current I/O request.
-Access interval ($acc\_intr$) is the number of page accesses between two accesses to the same page, while access frequency ($acc\_freq$) is the total number of accesses to the page.
-Fast-device capacity ($fast\_cap$) is the remaining free space in the fast storage device.
-Current device ($curr\_dev$) indicates the storage device where the page currently resides.
-Migration interval ($migr\_intr$) is the number of migrations performed between two migrations of the current page.
-The state features are represented as a 7-dimensional tuple (observation vector) for both agents:
+Request type ($req\_type$) indicates a read or a write operation, which requires one bit. \camii{Request size ($req\_size$) is the size of the current I/O request represented in terms of the number of 4 KiB pages.
+We quantize request size into eight classes (e.g., 1 page ($\leq$ 4 KiB), 2 pages (4-8 KiB), 4 pages (8-16 KiB), 8 pages (16-32 KiB), 16 pages (32-64 KiB), \camiv{32 pages (64-128 KiB), 64 pages (128-256 KiB),} and $\geq$ 128 pages ($\geq$ 512 KiB)), which requires three bits. } Access interval ($acc\_intr$) captures the number of page accesses between two accesses to the same page, and reflects temporal locality.
+We encode the access interval using eight bits.
+Access frequency ($acc\_freq$) records the total number of times a page is accessed.
+Access frequency consumes eight bits.
+Fast-device capacity ($fast\_cap$) is the remaining free space in the fast storage device, and enables capacity-aware data placement and migration decisions.
+We quantize the fast-device capacity into eight bins, which requires three bits.
+Current device \camiv{($curr\_dev$)} indicates the storage device where the page currently resides, and informs the agents about migration opportunities.
+The current device depends on the number of HSS storage devices, and consumes one bit for a dual-HSS.
+Migration interval ($migr\_intr$) is the number of migrations performed between two migrations of the same page, and reflects migration stability.
+Similar to the access interval, the migration interval is encoded using eight bits.

-The observation vector size directly impacts \namePaper{}'s storage and computational overheads (see \S\ref{subsec:overhead_analysis}), so we (1) carefully select a limited set of highly relevant features, and (2) group state feature values into a small number of bins (Table~\ref{tab:state}) based on workload characterization.
-For example, request size can fall into eight size classes (e.g., $\leq$ 4 KiB, 8 KiB, 16 KiB) requiring three bits to represent.
-In total, we use 32 bits for encoding the state representation.
-Based on empirical analysis, we use additional bits for some state features (e.g., acc\_intr, acc\_freq, migr\_intr) to represent the values accurately and provide extensibility to new workloads and more storage devices in the future.

-\namePaper{} maintains a metadata table in the host DRAM to track the state features, and updates this table for each I/O request. \namePaper{} performs a metadata table lookup to observe the current state of a page in the HSS for placement and migration decisions.